 CUDA Cubic B-Spline Interpolation (CI)

 This read me serves as a quick guide to using the CUDA Cubic B-Spline Interpolation (abbreviated as CI) code.
 The most recent version of CI and some background information can be found online.
-To execute and compile CI you need CUDA and the CUDA SDK (2.0 or higher) This software has been released under a revised BSD style license.
+To execute and compile CI you need CUDA and the CUDA SDK (2.0 or higher).
+Read this, if you are using CUDA 5.
+This software has been released under a revised BSD style license.

 Getting started

-If you want to simply replace linear interpolation by cubic interpolation, then all you need to do is to include the appropriate header and replace your tex2D and tex3D calls by one of the following:
+If you want to simply replace linear interpolation by cubic filtering, then all you need to do is to include the appropriate header and replace your tex1D, tex2D and tex3D calls by one of the following:

 2D textures: